Unsolved Crimes in the History of Gambling

 When the police began their investigation, they found no clues in his file or his rented apartment.
 The guy had no relatives.
 Colleagues started to think about some dubious relations with Bill, but the direction of the investigation also gave nothing.

 He may be long dead.
 It's possible an accomplice killed him.
 A lot of people think he didn't Rob the casino at all.
-Bill is currently on the list of the most wanted Americans, but his case is now no one is engaged.
+Bill is currently on the list of the most wanted Americans, but in his case, no one is engaged.

 The Disappearance Of Jean Moore